 Weeks 2 to 4:

 Your puppy will still be with his mother and breeder when his baby teeth start coming in.
 At this point, his eyes will have opened and he’ll still be nursing.

 By now all of your puppy’s baby teeth should have come in.
 Dogs usually have about 28 baby teeth total.
 Around this time, the breeder will likely have already or will be in the process of weaning the puppies in the litter as they learn to eat moist, soft puppy food.

 This is around the time you’ll get to take your puppy home with you (some breeders let puppies go to their new owners’ homes at 8 weeks, but others wait an extra month or so, depending on the breed and the individual breeder’s preferences).

-It’s important to mention that this period is also important for socialization — that is, getting your puppy used to new experiences in a low-stress situation.
+This period is also important for socialization — that is, getting your puppy used to new experiences in a low-stress situation.
 There’s a lot involved in this process, but since we’re on the topic of teeth here, this is a good time to start touching your puppy’s mouth, outside and in.
 (Be careful that he doesn’t nip you — those remaining puppy teeth are razor sharp.)
 By doing this, you’ll be setting your puppy up to be able to enjoy (or at least tolerate) getting his teeth brushed.

 6 Months and Older:

 By the time, your puppy is about six months old or so, all of his puppy teeth should have fallen out, and his adult teeth should have grown in.
 In general, adults dogs have about 42 teeth (fun fact: that’s about 10 more than people!).
 If you notice any baby teeth remaining, make sure to let your veterinarian know as they may need to be removed.